 Law 2 – The Ball

 Regulation is circumference 27-28", weight 14-16 oz.
 In youth soccer, ball size is adapted by age group (size 3 for U6-U8, size 4 for U9-12, and size 5 for U13 and up).

 Normally 11, but may be as few as 5 at the younger levels.

 Law 4 – The Players’ Equipment

 Five "S"s – shirt, shorts, shin guards, socks and shoes.
 Shin guards are required.
 Shoes may not contain metal spikes/cleats.
-Goalkeeper must wear a different color shirt.
-No jewelry (ear rings, necklaces, rings) or hard hair clips of any sort can be worn.
-Referees (coaches in K-3) will not allow players to participate if they are wearing jewelry of any sort.
+Goalkeeper must wear a different color shirt than the two teams playing .
+No jewelry or hard hair clips of any sort can be worn.
+Referees will not allow players to participate if they are wearing jewelry of any sort.
 The only exception is medical alert necklaces (must be worn inside the jersey) or bracelets (taped down or covered).

 Law 5 – The Referee